Susan Marleen Pervier Zork

 Susan completed an M.A. in religious education at AU in 2001 and is a doctoral student working on a Ph.D. at AU.
 She has served as the faculty sponsor of the Andrews Ministerial Association, a student organization for religion and theology majors.
 She was chosen to speak at the AU graduation Consecration Service in 2005, when her talk was titled, "Which Way to Glory?"
 She received the Andrews University Student Association Teacher of the Year Award in 2006.

 She has traveled throughout the U.S. providing concerts, presenting seminars, and speaking at academy weeks of prayer, conferences, retreats, and church services.
 She was listed as one of the "best of the best" performers on a DVD of music from Net '98 and in 1999 was a featured soloist on a CD released by the Andrews University Singers titled I Love to Tell the Story.

 Susan and Steve speak and perform frequently, presenting seminars and concerts on a wide variety of topics, stemming from the heart with a Christ-oriented focus.
 The Zorks and three of their four adult children are well known performers on campus, in the U.S., and elsewhere.

-Sources: Biography at the AU website and information provided by Susan Zork, 2013; Obituary for Rita Georgette Pervier, Brackett Funeral home, March 2013; Pam Beitzel, “Washington Couple Blend Talents to Produce an Original Music Album,” North Pacific Union Gleaner, 18 February 1985, 10; personal knowledge.
+Sources: Biography at the AU website and information provided by Susan Zork, 2013; Obituary for Rita Georgette Pervier, Brackett Funeral home, March 2013; Pam Beitzel, "Washington Couple Blend Talents to Produce an Original Music Album," North Pacific Union Gleaner, 18 February, 1985, 10; Fall 2021 Andrew University Focus, personal knowledge.